noahehall/theBookOfNoah/_aws.md

     + bucket containing file to share > permissions > access control list > cors configuration > insert the static website url your bucket that will be requesting this file
     + you can have anything in a bucket, across different regions, and share them with any s3 bucket

+## databases
+  - RDS: managed relational database service
+  - DynamoDB: managed nosql database service
+  - Elasticache: in memory caching engine
+  - Redshift: Data warehousing service
+  - DMS: managed database migration service
+### what are relational databases
+  - think of a traditional spreadsheet:
+    + database: the filename of the spreadsheet
+    + tables: the different worksheet
+    + rows: each row in a worksheet is a record with values for each column
+    + fields (columns): each column in the worksheet, it is required to have the same type of data for each row
+  - relational database types on RDS
+    + SQL server
+    + oracle
+    + Mysql server
+    + postgressql
+    + aurora
+    + Mariadb
+  - non relationship database types
+    + couchdb
+    + mongodb
+    + cloudant
+    + only one on AWS in DynamoDB
+  - Describe NoSQL databases
+    + are document oriented databases, think of JSON
+      - collection = table
+      - document = row
+      - key value pairs = fields (columns and their values)
+      - embedded datastructures: a key whose value is a a hash/array
+  - database warehousing
+    + used to pull in very large and complex data sets
+    + used by management to do queries on data (e.g. current performance vs targets)

 ## tips and tricks
 ### using ssh (pem file) to connect to EC2